WTO Agreement on Fisheries Subsidies

 Moreover, the members also agreed to continue negotiations on outstanding issues, such as subsidies for distant water fishing; subsidies for fish processing; transparency and dispute settlement provisions; and special treatment for developing and least developed countries.
 WTO Members aim to make recommendations by 13th Ministerial Conference for additional provisions that would further enhance the disciplines of the Agreement.

-U.S. formally accepted the WTO Agreement on Fisheries Subsidies
+What countries have formally accepted the WTO Agreement on Fisheries Subsidies?

-The U.S. has recently joined the list of countries that have formally accepted the WTO Agreement on Fisheries Subsidies.
-This represents an extremely important development in this area because the U.S. is one of the most important fishing powers in the world.
-In addition, the political influence of the U.S. may represent a turning point for other countries to join the Agreement.
+In the last months, several countries have accepted the WTO Agreement on Fisheries Subsidies.
+For example, the United States, the European Union, China have recently joined the list of countries that have formally accepted the WTO Agreement on Fisheries Subsidies.
+This represents an extremely important development because of these countries have some of the biggest fishing industries in the world.
+In addition, the political influence of the U.S. in the West, and China’s economic clout in the East may represent a turning point for other countries to join the Agreement.

 Great to celebrate today the USA’s ratifications of the Fisheries Subsidies Agreement!
 The 1st large fishing nation to ratify.
 Thank you to @AmbassadorTai & the USTR fisheries team for making this early ratification happen.
 Hope others will follow suit.
 Let’s get it done by MC13! pic.twitter.com/szyDr07WRW— Ngozi Okonjo-Iweala (@NOIweala) April 12, 2023